 - 1. Deliver deeper understanding of UN Sustainable Development Goals (UN SDGs), their interconnections and the importance of the context within which they operate; - 2.
 Help students clarify the role of ethical relationships in achieving sustainability and the importance of formulating a personal vision of their roles as agents, in order to support their future professional endeavours; - 3.
-Explore real world issues at the intersection of human values and economic impact in the context of complex issues, such as climate change, water justice, and peacemaking, through cases and project-based learning; and - 4.
-Help students become intelligent readers and users of policy documents, charters, scientific statements as members of investigative teams, integrating concerns originating with business, environment and communities.
+Explore real world issues at the intersection of human values and economic impact in the context of complex issues, such as climate/water justice, and peacemaking, through cases and project-based learning; and - 4.
+Help students become intelligent readers and users of policy documents, charters, scientific statements as members of investigative teams, integrating concerns originating with business, environment and communities to advance holistic consideration of peace-making.